 • Go back to Hong Kong Island via Star Ferry

 HKD $2.20 – I suggest taking the Tsim Sha Tsui to Central route since it has a more picturesque view of the harbor with the beautiful Victoria Peak in view.
 If you want, Star Ferry also offers a harbour cruise that is timed together with the Symphony of Lights (see here).
+Or if you want to ride a more iconic Hong Kong boat while viewing the Symphony of Lights, check out DukLing sampan boats.

 • Visit the Hong Kong Museum of History